robert-ferguson78/weather-buddy/README.md

 - OpenWeather API will be used to give user fall back option and also to facilitate supplement data from local readings to push complete data set to MongoDb
 - Node-red will be used to pass data from MQTT Broker (outside and inside) to localhost databases
 - IFTTT to automate tasks for notifications to user.
+- Raspberry pi's (multiple pi's will be used)
+- TouchScreen for interaction with local version of site (seperate from hosted cloud site)
+- Sense hat for led colour display

 ## Teck stack proposed but (Subject to change) is
 - HTML & CSS (Bulma plus custom)